-Sometimes we desire to try different pellet flavors and have to open multiple bags; while this is fun, it also means that now you have various opened pellet bags lying around the house.
-Most pellet manufacturers use natural products and ingredients without preservatives, meaning that pellets can lose their flavor, contour, and effectiveness if left exposed to humidity and the elements.
+Sometimes we want to try different pellet flavors and open multiple bags; while this is fun, it also means that now you have multiple opened pellet bags lying around the house.
+Most pellet manufacturers use natural products and ingredients without preservatives, meaning pellets can lose their flavor, shape, and effectiveness if left exposed to humidity and the elements.

 In this article, I will give you a few tips on how to store your smoker or grill pellets so they last, and you can store hours of fun and be ready for the next cook.

 What are cooking pellets, and Why they need to be stored properly.

-Most manufacturers recycle tress at the end of their life and use special equipment to create fine wood dust from the tree.
+Most manufacturers recycle trees at the end of their life and use special equipment to create fine wood dust from the tree.

 Cooking or Smoking pellets are made from wood sawdust and, in some cases, a by-product of industrial operations.
 Pellets are found in different flavors, including apple mesquite and hickory.
 A pound of pellets can last about an hour or more, depending on the cooking temperature.

 Wood sawdust is compressed to make the pellet, and by compressing the wood, it burns slower when heated, thus generating more smoke and lasting longer.
 If you throw wood dust on fire, it will burn very quickly and turn to ash rapidly.

 Why Should You Store Wood Pellets Properly

-Most pellet manufacturers only use real wood without preservatives or chemicals, meaning the wood can lose its flavor over time.
+Most pellet manufacturers only use real wood without preservatives or chemicals, meaning it can lose its flavor over time.
 Using a seal-tight container to store the pellets might extend its life.